 Counseling provides students a safe, confidential place to work through individual challenges and stressors that may interfere with a student's academic success.
 The primary goal of counseling is to help individuals build upon their strengths and enhance their ability to address issues of life or personal adjustment.
-The role of the psychologist or counselor is to clarify the nature of the concern, offer support, encourage a deeper understanding of the issue, provide information and guidelines and work towards a problem-solving solution.
-Ursuline College Counseling's mission is to help students to help themselves to succeed in life.
+The role of the Psychologist or Counselor is to clarify the nature of the concern, offer support, encourage a deeper understanding of issues, provide information and guidelines and work towards a problem-solving solution.
+Ursuline College's Counseling mission is to help students to help themselves to succeed in life.

 Counseling Services are available to all enrolled Ursuline College students.
-The number of visits is determined individually, but individual counseling is limited to brief therapy, generally between six and twelve sessions.
-Appointments generally last for one hour.
+After an initial interview/assessment to determine appropriate services, recommendations will be made to meet the counseling needs of all our students.
+The number of visits is determined individually, but brief therapy is the general practice.
+Appointments typically last for one hour.
 When a problem will require extended services, the student will be referred to appropriate community or private agencies.
-A follow-up session will be offered to help the student adapt college demands to treatment needs.

-To schedule an appointment, contact Dr. Anita Forsberg Culbertson at firstname.lastname@example.org
+To schedule an appointment, contact either Dr. Anita Forsberg Culbertson at email@example.com

 More InformationOff-Campus Health and Wellness Resources